Adwaithnow/python_console_event_management/README.md

 **Functional Requirements:**

--   The program must start with printing out the title and the author's name and UniSA email.
 -   The program must provide a text-based prompt or a menu so that a user can interactively perform various actions to manage the timetable, until deciding to quit.
 -   User inputs must be validated (e.g., wrong data type, out of range, or not among the provided options) and asked again with proper error messages if invalid.
 -   A user must be able to create, update, and delete a scheduled event.
 An event must have a title, when it starts and ends, and optionally where it is held.
 Identifying an event for updating or deleting it should be based on the start time of the event.